dsoprea/go-gpx/README.md

 }
 ```

-Example usage, given a string with the GPX text. `NewGpsPointCollector` is a type that satisfies all of the interfaces.
+Example usage with a string with the GPX text. `GpsPointCollector` is a type that satisfies all of the interfaces.
 This is based on similar code from the tests:

 ```golang
 b := bytes.NewBufferString(testGpxData)